Mrsalmen/mastering_git/readme.md

-## Hello ,Git!
+## heyyo everyone , welcom to by git guide !
-I'm adding this from , 'feature-branch'
+yo , johny here !